 This is an all too common question and one we don’t enjoy answering, but to put it simply, if guests weigh in excess of 225lbs (with clothing and shoes), they will not be permitted to skydive.
 While this may seem like a harsh sticking point, Skydive Carolina strives to maintain a culture of safety and this is best done when operational procedures are consistent and are black and white.
 Accepting guests who weigh over the limit is a compromise to our safety standards set by the manufacturer of our skydiving equipment and our own safety policies.
 Not abiding by these standards erodes the culture of safety we work hard to maintain.

 Yes.
-Any guests weighing more than 200lbs will be asked to step on a scale.
+All guests will be asked to step on a scale.
 This is done with discretion whereby no one but the associate checking you in is able to read your weight.
 This may seem over the top but is standard in the skydiving industry as weight restrictions are taken seriously.

 Yes.
 It happens several times per year, usually, if a group leader schedules a skydive for someone without verifying their weight OR if someone simply doesn’t read our FAQs page or read the details when creating a booking or ignore the confirmation e-mail that also highlights the issue of skydiving weight limits.